Do you have a business book published or one in the making?

 That's a great question.

-Before we look at some tips on how to create your course from your book it's worth taking a moment or two to consider the differences between a book and course and why a student would be prepared to buy both.
+Before we look at some tips on creating your course from your book, it's worth taking a moment or two to consider the differences between a book and a course and why a student would be prepared to buy both.

-The very fact that you have taken the time and effort to write a book on your topic suggests that you have what it takes to be a successful course creator.
-You've already cleverly articulated your knowledge of a topic, you have tenacity and self-motivation, persistence and the ability to try new approaches to generating income in your life.
+The fact that you have taken the time and effort to write a book on your topic suggests that you have what it takes to be a successful course creator.
+You've already cleverly articulated your knowledge of a topic; you have tenacity, self-motivation, persistence and the ability to try new approaches to generating income.

 These are all excellent qualities that will help you plan and develop your first course.

-Thankfully you don't have to have a Ph.D. or be officially recognised by your industry as the go-to “expert” to create a course.
-Truly, all you need to do is bring together relevant and valuable information and then present it to your students in an engaging way that helps them achieve their goals, overcome their challenges or remove the issues and pains they are facing.
+Thankfully you don't have to have a PhD or be officially recognised by your industry as the go-to “expert” to create a course.
+Honestly, all you need to do is bring together relevant and valuable information and then present it to your students in an engaging way that helps them achieve their goals, overcome their challenges or remove the issues and pains they face.

 Work in bite-size chunks of content.
-Keep in mind that people are busy so break down your modules into bite-size chunks for easy consumption.
-Your book chapters can be considered as modules of the course, to begin with, so that will give you a sense of the overall course structure.
-Each module should bring people through a major transformation milestone on their journey.
-But maybe a single chapter could be a course on its own so be prepared to chunk things down.
+Remember that people are busy, so break down your modules into bite-size chunks for easy consumption.
+To begin with, your book chapters can be considered as modules of the course, so that will give you a sense of the overall course structure.
+Each module should bring people through a significant transformation milestone on their journey.
+But a single chapter could be a course independently, so be prepared to chunk things down.

-Begin with a smaller course of say three to six modules long, with each module offering four to five video lessons.
+Begin with a smaller course of three to six modules, each offering four to five video lessons.
 Keep videos ideally between five to ten minutes long MAXIMUM.
-Any longer and theirs a risk you’ll lose your audience’s attention altogether.
+Any longer, and theirs a risk you’ll lose your audience’s attention altogether.

 Turn the manuscript into a course script.
 This means cutting out the surplus material and changing the overall feel of the content so that you get to the heart of the learning as quickly as possible.
-Background information which is relevant for the book may not be as relevant for the narrow focus of your course.
+Background information relevant to the book may not be as relevant for the narrow focus of your course.

-Each slide in the plan should have no more than three bullet points per slide and for good measure no more than 7 words per bullet point.
+Each slide in the plan should have no more than three bullet points per slide and, for good measure, no more than seven words per bullet point.
 This keeps the slides clean and uncluttered.
 It's better to have more slides with less content per slide.
 It makes for a more engaging presentation.

 Record the scripts as an audio file.
 Sit down and read your script as enthusiastically as possible with energy and variety in your voice.

-Combine the slides and audio file into a video file.
-This is best done by a professional for speed, accuracy, and quality.
+Combine the slides and audio files into a video file.
+A professional best does this for speed, accuracy, and quality.
 It's well worth the investment in professional editing.

 Add extra materials and learning resources.
-Things like PDFs, check-lists, aide memoirs, expert interviews, templates, spreadsheets etc. Always be thinking about how you can help the student apply what they have learned.
+Things like PDFs, checklists, aide memoirs, expert interviews, templates, spreadsheets etc. Always think about how you can help students apply what they have learned.

 Upload the course to your course platform.
 We use Kajabi.
-It's the ultimate in an all-in-one, course creation, hosting, website and blog platform package.
-But there are numerous options available and if you want the simplest option of all then take a look at our done-4-you service where we develop your course for you.
+It's the ultimate in an all-in-one course creation, hosting, website and blog platform package.
+But there are numerous options available, and if you want the most straightforward option, then take a look at our done-4-you service, where we develop your course for you.

-Obviously, with your book going into circulation it makes sense to promote your course within the book itself.
+Obviously, with your book circulating, promoting your course within the book makes sense.
 I've seen this done in several ways.

 50% Complete